 ...
 OR ...

-You can do something a little different with a dissolve of the slide show
+You can do something a little different with different ways to close the slide show